Banshee Chapter: Production

 While creating Banshee Chapter, writer/director Blair Erickson was inspired by H. P. Lovecraft's short story "From Beyond", as well as the history of hallucinogenic drug experiments performed by the United States Government.
 Ted Levine was one of the first people cast for the movie, but casting the lead of Anne was more difficult and Erickson said he auditioned "several hundred" women before deciding on Katia Winter.
 Erickson also experienced difficulty with the film's limited budget and filming timeline, as they only had 28 days to film Banshee Chapter.
 As a result, some characters were eliminated from the beginning of the script in order to fit the limited shooting schedule.

 Reception

-Critical reception for Banshee Chapter has been mostly positive and the film holds a rating of 77% on Rotten Tomatoes based upon 22 reviews.
+Critical reception for Banshee Chapter was mostly positive and the film holds a rating of 77% on Rotten Tomatoes based upon 22 reviews.
+However, the it only rated 5.4 stars out of 10 on IMDb upon 11k reviews.
 Common praise for the film centered around Winter and Levine's performances, with both Screen Daily and Fearnet marking the performances as a highlight.